arb-avikroy/sapepiviewautomation/README.md

 # SAP Enterprise Portal iView Creation Automation
 iView creation automation using Python and XML - XML Content and Actions

-This project automates the mass creation of **SAP Portal URL iViews** and **KM (Knowledge Management) Links**.
+This project automates the mass creation of **SAP Portal URL iViews** .
 It uses Python to transform data from an Excel sheet into SAP's proprietary `GenericCreator` XML format.

 ## 🌟 Features
 - **Mass Creation:** Generate 100+ iViews in matter of few minutes (Complete Workflow)